andrewhead/StackSkim/notes/eval/eval46.md

 Then we also recognized these errors for the first 40 false detections where a regexp was found where it should have been.
 The most frequent cause (accounting for ~75% of false detections) is finding Javascript regular expressions where they aren't by interpreting '/' in other languages as delimiters for regular expressions.

+#### Iteration 2

+For server version `a4ef8ca`.
+Javascript code snippets must parse before we try to find regular expressions in them, and regular expressions must have valid flags.

+Precision 77.52%, Recall 13.93%

+##### Errata

+May have accidentally run some sites multiple times through the detector and skipped over others while trying to force the browser to skip loading some slow-to-load resources for some pages.

 ### Observations

 ### Errata